jackytank/learn-algo-solving/learning-path.md

         - [x]  Pass a reference type by reference (changes **are** visible from the caller.)
     - [x]  “in” keyword (pass parameter by reference in read-only mode, you can read its value but cannot modify it) ⇒ ***Recommended*** to use in normal and multi-threaded environment
     - [x]  “out” keyword (similar to “ref” but it expect assign value to the parameter before returning)
-    - [ ]  Return type
+    - [x]  Return type
+        - [x]  yield return (for foreach-loop to loop over instead of return individual value)
+        - [x]  ref return (return as a reference to a variable)
 - [ ]  Classes and Objects: This topic covers classes and objects in C#.
 You will learn how to declare and define classes, and how to create and use objects of these classes.
 - [ ]  Inheritance and Polymorphism: In this topic, you will learn about inheritance and polymorphism in C#.
 You will learn how to create and use derived classes, and how to use polymorphism to write more flexible and reusable code.
 - [ ]  Interfaces: This topic covers interfaces in C#.
 You will learn how to declare and define interfaces, and how to use them to write code that is more flexible and extensible.
 - [ ]  Delegates and Events: In this topic, you will learn about delegates and events in C#.
 You will learn how to declare and use delegates and events, and how to write event handlers for different types of events.
-- [ ]  Exception Handling: This topic covers exception handling in C#.
+- [x]  Exception Handling: This topic covers exception handling in C#.
 You will learn how to handle exceptions in your programs, and how to write code that is more robust and reliable.
+    - Don't throw System.Exception, System.SystemException, System.NullReferenceException, or System.IndexOutOfRangeException
 - [x]  LINQ: In this topic, you will learn about LINQ (Language-Integrated Query) in C#.
 You will learn how to use LINQ to query different data sources, such as arrays, collections, and databases.
     - [x]  LINQ Method style
         - [x]  On Collections source